WWII Japanese Army 6 x military binoculars with reticule/grid |

 Japanese External Reverse Porro Prism Binoculars.
 WEBSITE MUSEUM |

-OTHER BINOCULARS #12 & OPTICAL SIGHTS (MOSTLY MILITARY) |
+OTHER BINOCULARS #12 & OPTICAL SIGHTS/ MOSTLY MILITARY |

-WWII Toko / Tokyo Kogaku Kikai Kabushikikaisha (Tokyo Optical Co., Ltd.) Japanese Navy 7x7.1 military binoculars with ranging grid. |
+WWII Toko 東京光学 Tokyo Kogaku Kikai Kabushikikaisha (Tokyo Optical Co.)
+Japanese Navy 7x7.1 military binoculars w/ ranging grid. |

-My WWII era Toko Japanese senior officers binoculars with original canvas case and with right ocular graticule/ ranging grid were made by Tokyo Kogaku Kikai Kabushikikaisha, founded in 1932, a company founded to make various Japanese army optical goods, and who is today known as Topcon. |
+My WWII Toko Japanese senior officers binoculars with original canvas case and with right ocular graticule/ ranging grid were made by Tokyo Kogaku Kikai Kabushikikaisha, founded in 1932 to make various Japanese army optical goods.
+Their successor company is now known as Topcon. |

 The marking 航 means “navigation”and was used on Japanese navy and naval aviation binoculars.
 The marking ' 目盛入 means “with scale” (graticule or ranging grid). |